 Research and development expense consists primarily of personnel costs for our employees who develop and enhance our platform, including salaries, bonuses and other personnel costs.
-Also included are non-personnel costs such as subcontracting, consulting and professional fees to third party development resources, allocated overhead and depreciation and amortization costs.
+Also included are non-personnel costs such as subcontracting, consulting and professional fees to third party development resources, allocated facility costs, overhead and depreciation and amortization costs.

 Our research and development efforts are focused on enhancing the speed and power of our software platform.
-The number of employees in research and development functions grew from 50 at January 1, 2014 to 146 at December 31, 2016.
+The number of employees in research and development functions grew from 50 at January 1, 2014 to 157 at March 31, 2017.
 We expect research and development expenses to continue to increase as they are critical to maintain and improve our quality of applications and our competitive position.